GerHobbelt/cef-wiki/BranchesAndBuilding.md

 Ongoing development of CEF occurs in the [CEF master branch](https://bitbucket.org/chromiumembedded/cef/src?at=master).
 This location tracks the current [Chromium master branch](https://chromium.googlesource.com/chromium/src.git) and is not recommended for production use.

 Current CEF master branch build requirements are as follows.
+See the [MasterBuildQuickStart](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md) Wiki page for a development build quick-start guide.

 Windows Build Requirements | Mac OS X Build Requirements | Linux Build Requirements |
 |:---------------------------|:----------------------------|:-------------------------|